Ryguy244/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+A closure is a function nested within another function that can access its outer function's variables.
 2. Study the following code, then answer the questions below.

 ```js